-Multiple Sclerosis – Condition and Symptoms
+Multiple Sclerosis – Condition

 Multiple Sclerosis, often known simply as MS, is a disease that occurs when the fatty myelin sheaths surrounding the axons in the brain and spinal cord are damaged by attacks from the body’s own immune system.
 Put simply, Multiple Sclerosis causes the immune system to destroy the coatings of nerve channels, shorting out nerve signals and limiting the capacity of the spinal cord and the brain to correspond with each other.

 Diagnosing Multiple Sclerosis can be difficult.
 Consult a neurologist to determine if symptoms are indicative of Multiple Sclerosis, but in many cases proving a definitive link can be difficult.
 Often, symptoms include:

 A precise diagnosis can be based on your medical records and neurological tests, and various specialized procedures including magnetic resonance imaging, lumbar or spinal taps punctures, evoked potentials and blood analysis can help to accurately detect Multiple Sclerosis.
 Diagnosing this disease early is extremely important, since the progression of symptoms can be slowed significantly by treatment.